Before I had a blog, I had a garden.

 And intro to entomology.

 For fun!!
-But also because I paid absolutely no attention in eighth-grade science.
+(But also because I paid absolutely no attention in eighth-grade science.)

-However, the shade garden is just coming into bloom, and I really can’t pass up the opportunity to impress you with my horticultural photography.
+So this is a departure from anything house-renovation related, but the shade garden is just coming into bloom, and I really can’t pass up the opportunity to impress you with my horticultural photography.

 Hellebores is by far my favorite shade plant… it loves deep shade, and has thick, dark, evergreen leaves… It’s the earliest-blooming plant in my garden, AND it flowers for nearly two months.